process-analytics/mxgraph-svg2shape/README.md

 **DISCLAIMER**: this tool is at its early stage and miss a lot of features.
 See the GitHub issues (create one for any questions and prior submitting a Pull Request for discussions)

-**GOAL**: translate an XML mxGraph stencil definition into a set of corresponding javascript command for an easy integration in JS programs
+**GOAL**: translate an XML mxGraph stencil definition into a set of corresponding javascript calls for an easy integration in JS programs

 ### Run